fukamachi/integral/README.markdown

   (:generate-slots t))
 ```

 `:generate-slots` option means slot definitions follow database schema.
-Note you must establish a database connection before the first `allocate-instance`.
+Note you must establish a database connection before the first `make-instance`.

-### Auto-migration mode

-If `integral:*auto-migration-mode*` is set `T`, all class changes will be applied to database tables automatically.

 ### inflate/deflate

+`inflate` and `deflate` is a feature to convert data between a database and Common Lisp.

 ```common-lisp
 (defclass user ()